hatchddigital/empty-coop/README.md

 For development and to get the most out of this boilerplate we recommend you install Node & npm, Grunt and Bower.
 This allows you to manage and build your code with simple command-line commands.
 This removes usage of GUI software like CodeKit for any development needs.
-Basic toolcahin setup on a Mac looks like:
+Basic toolchain setup on a Mac looks like:

 ```sh